-Aliasing System Architecture
+Aliasing System Architecture¶

 This document explains how Angreal's aliasing system works internally to enable white-labeling and custom command names.

 The aliasing system creates executable wrapper scripts that redirect to angreal while maintaining the illusion of a separate command.
-When you run angreal alias create mycompany-tool
+When you run angreal alias create mycompany-tool, it generates a script in ~/.local/bin/mycompany-tool that imports and calls angreal.

-Platform-specific executable scripts are created in ~/.local/bin/
+Platform-specific executable scripts are created in ~/.local/bin/:

 Unix/Linux/macOS: